crayola/DRL_course/CourseOutline.md

 - Learner will be able to articulate the relative strengths of policy vs value-based methods

 ## 3.2 Policy gradient methods & Reinforce
-- Learner will be able to explain the underlying theory of policy-gradient methods
+- Learner will be able to explain the underlying theory behind policy-gradient methods
-- Learner will be able to explain and apply the REINFORCE algorithm.
+- Learner will be able to explain and apply the Reinforce algorithm

 ## 3.3 Proximal Policy Optimization (PPO) Theory
 - Learner will be able to explain the theoretical framework behind PPO and TRPO
 - Learner will be able to compare PPO with TRPO and explain the improvements introduced by PPO
-- Terms introduced: clipped surrogate objective function
+- Terms introduced: KL-divergence, clipped surrogate objective function

 ## 3.4 TRPO and PPO Hands-On with PyTorch
 - Learner will be able to apply TRPO and PPO to practical problems using PyTorch, solidifying their understanding through application.